IObregon/IObregon.github.io/README.md

 YamakasY.github.io
 ==================
-Simple webpage for mi resume.
+Simple webpage for my resume.
 Using HTML5 CSS3 JS JQuery and Bootstramp.